 Download copies of the relevant form/s from the links below:

-You can pay back Housing Benefit Overpayments using our Housing Benefit Overpayments secure payments facility.
+You can pay back overpayments using our Housing Benefit overpayments secure payments facility.

 If you are the claimant and payments are being made direct to you:

 - Your creditor reference (this can be found on the cheque under reference number)